 As students become cocreators, as opposed to customers or clients, they develop "the broader set of capacities and skills required to take confident, skillful, imaginative, collective action in fluid and open environments where there is no script" (Boyte 2008a)-or what Harry Boyte has referred to as developing "civic agency."
 Involving students as coproducers in civic engagement initiatives, then, means that we will need to go beyond offering them opportunities to participate in focus groups and surveys or even inviting them to sit on boards and task forces.
 When we talk about building student civic agency through the practice of democracy, it means including students in the planning, development, and implementation of civic engagement opportunities.
-Education, like politics, is not a spectator sport, and seeing students as except fair uses permitted under U.S. or applicable copyright law.
+Education, like politics, is not a spectator sport, and seeing students as coproducers is about including them in the central effort of higher education-the pursuit and dissemination of knowledge.